 As exciting as hot air balloons and group tours can be, the best way to explore Cappadocia is on foot.
 And for those staying in Göreme, there are a surprising number of scenic valleys you can simply walk to from town.
 In previous guides, we covered some of the longer loop trails in the area.
 But the Zemi Valley loop is perfect for those wanting to take things a bit easier.

-And when finished with the hike, you can extend the day by simply crossing the road and heading north.
-Eventually, you’ll reach the underrated Çavuşin Castle – exploration of which is something of a hike of its own!
+And when finished with the hike, you can extend the journey by simply crossing the road and heading north.
+Eventually, you’ll reach the underrated Çavuşin Castle – exploration of which could be considered a hike of its own!

 Also in this guide, we’ll be covering nearby historic churches such as El Nazar Church, along with additional options for those wanting to explore further around Çavuşin.